 A pterygium is a raised growth in the surface of the eye (the conjunctiva) made mostly of collagen and tiny red capillaries.
 They are usually caused by extended exposure to sunlight.

 Physicians have been using flexible IOLs for years to replace the eye’s cloudy lens during cataract surgery and help patients enjoy clear vision again.
-The ReSTOR® lens improves upon the ordinary IOL by using apodized diffractive technology to provide a full range of focusing distances from near to far.
+Multifocal and Extended Depth of Focus Lenses can allow patients to have both clearer distance and near vision without glasses.

 Toric IOLs are specially designed for patients with astigmatism.
 Traditionally, surgical correction of astigmatism required making a series of small incisions (called LRIs) around the cornea to make it more spherical instead of football-shaped.